goposky/layer7-cicd/README.md

 git clone https://gitlab.com/goposky/layer7-cicd.git
 cd layer7-cicd
 ```
-Note: If you are behind a corporate proxy you might need to specify the proxy url in your git config.
+Note: If you are behind a corporate proxy you might need to specify the proxy url in your git config as follows.
 ```
 git config --global http.proxy http://<proxyuser>:<proxypwd>@<proxy.server>:<proxy.port>
 git config --global https.proxy https://<proxyuser>:<proxypwd>@<proxy.server>:<proxy.port>
 ```

 All commands from now on are run from within this repo base directory.\
-Next, copy your CA API Gateway license file to the right location and rename it to `license.xml`.
+Next, copy your CA API Gateway license file to the `license` directory and rename it to `license.xml`.
 ```bash
 cp <path-to-your-license-file> license/license.xml
 ```